bergmanlab/TELR/docs/01_Installation.md

 conda config --add channels conda-forge
 ```
 ## Install TELR
 TELR and all its software dependencies can be installed using conda.
-We recommended installing TELR in a new conda environment.
+We recommend installing TELR in a new conda environment.
 ```
 conda create -n TELR --channel bioconda telr
 ```